-Each STEP 2.0 course is offered independently and are based on a country's/region's willingness and readiness assessment.
+Each STEP 2.0 course is offered independently based on a country's/region's willingness and readiness assessment.
 Readiness and willingness are a responsibility of the donor/funding agency.

-The high-level process is this:
+The high-level process

-A country expresses interest to the donor/funding agency for STEP 2.0 or similar training
+A country expresses interest to the donor/funding agency for STEP 2.0 or similar programme.

-The donor/funding agency assess the country's:
+The donor/funding agency assesses the country's:

-- 1. political willingness (are they willing to commit to, and support, the personnel/activities needed, as well as the desired change) - 2. systemic readiness (does the country have the needed systems in place to facilitate and support the desired change) - 3.
-Once the country and donor agree to funding and timing the course can be scheduled - 4.
-Once the course is verified then plan on a minimum of 90 days to prepare for the course including the recruitment of coaches and delegates
+1.Political willingness (are they willing to commit to, and support, the personnel/activities needed, as well as the desired change)

+2. Systemic readiness (does the country have the needed systems in place to facilitate and support the desired change)

+- 3. Once the country and donor agree to funding and timing the course can be scheduled - 4.
+Once the course is verified then a minimum of 90 days is needed to prepare for the course - including the recruitment of coaches and participants